debops/debops/docs/organizational-structure.rst

 Organizational structure
 ========================

+.. include:: includes/all.rst

+:Date drafted: 2016-06-19
+:Date effective: 2016-09-01
+:Last changed: 2016-07-21
+:Version: 0.1.0
+:Authors: - drybjed_
+          - ypid_

+..
+This version may not correspond directly to the debops-policy version.

 The Project is managed and developed by a decentralized group of people who use it and contribute their time, skills and resources.
 To allow for a more organized work, various roles are defined within the Project.